awesome-selfhosted/awesome-selfhosted/README.md

 - [DomainMOD](https://domainmod.org) - Application to manage your domains and other internet assets in a central location.
 DomainMOD includes a Data Warehouse framework that allows you to import your WHM/cPanel web server data so that you can view, export, and report on your data. ([Demo](https://demo.domainmod.org), [Source Code](https://github.com/domainmod/domainmod)) `GPL-3.0` `PHP`
 - [Flox](https://github.com/devfake/flox) `⚠` - Self hosted movie, TV series and anime watch list with a 3-point rating system.
 Uses The Movie Database backend for information. ([Demo](https://flox-demo.pyxl.dev/)) `MIT` `PHP`
 - [formspree](https://formspree.io/) `⚠` - Just send your form to our URL and we'll forward it to your email.
 No PHP, Javascript or sign up required. ([Demo](http://test.formspree.io/), [Source Code](https://github.com/formspree/formspree)) `AGPL-3.0` `Python`
-- [GeneWeb](https://geneweb.tuxfamily.org/wiki/GeneWeb) - GeneWeb is an open source genealogy software written in OCaml.
-It comes with a Web interface and can be used off-line or as a Web service. ([Demo](https://demo.geneweb.tuxfamily.org/gw7/), [Source Code](https://github.com/geneweb/geneweb)) `GPL-2.0` `OCAML`
 - [graph-vl](https://github.com/verifid/graph-vl) - Identity document verification using Machine Learning and GraphQL. `MIT` `Python`
 - [How Secure Is My Password](https://github.com/howsecureismypassword/hsimp) - Rather than just saying a password is "weak" or "strong", How Secure is My Password? lets your users know how long it would take someone to crack their password. ([Demo](https://howsecureismypassword.net/)) `MIT` `Javascript`
 - [google-webfonts-helper](https://github.com/majodev/google-webfonts-helper) `⚠` - Hassle-Free Way to Self-Host Google Fonts.
 Get eot, ttf, svg, woff and woff2 files + CSS snippets. ([Demo](https://google-webfonts-helper.herokuapp.com/)) `MIT` `Nodejs`